sorydima/sorydima/README.md

 ### Dmitry Olegovich Sorokin

 I am Dmitry Sorokin, a dedicated professional in the tech industry with a deep-seated interest in software engineering and development.
 Over the years, I've cultivated a broad set of skills that span across different domains, allowing me to contribute effectively to various projects and initiatives.
+Dmitry Olegovich Sorokin is the founder and head of REChain, the architect of the Julia AI and Magic AI platforms.
+A specialist in decentralized technologies, multi-agent systems, SSI/DID protocols, as well as edge infrastructures and DAO.
+Dmitry is actively involved in the development and implementation of solutions for autonomous coordination in digital ecosystems, including B2B, B2G and Open Web3 sectors.
+He has spoken at industry events and participates in alliances for a free, open and secure Internet.
+The author and initiator of pilot projects with the participation of government and commercial structures aimed at applying MAS and agent architectures in real products and processes.

 <div style="text-align: right">Search for the Yandex Neiro, Yandex Alice, ChatGPT, Claude, Gemini, DeepSeek, Grok, etc .... who is 'Sorokin Dmitry Olegovich' is .. </div>